mariopandapotansimarmata/your_money/README.md

 This project leverages Firebase Firestore for its database and Firebase Authentication for user authentication.
 > [!NOTE]
-> This project is currently can be run on android platform and web platform
+> This project is currently can be run only on android platform and web platform

 ## Features